 - High powered and highly specialised are required to install and maintain.

-Mitsubishi ‘i’ and Nissan leaf are cars which are DC fast charger enabled cars.
+Mitsubishi ‘i’ and Nissan leaf are cars that are DC fast charger-enabled cars.

 An initiative of government:

 The government’s FAME scheme phase 2 implies that there is a plan to install approximately 1000+ electric vehicle charging stations by 2023.